-The State of Vermont, tucked in the Northeast corner of the U.S., is the second smallest state in the country with a population of less than 1 million people.
+The State of Vermont, tucked in the Northeast corner of the U.S., is the second smallest state in the country with a population of fewer than 1 million people.
 Vermont, however, is a hugely popular vacation destination.
 A Vermont vacation makes lasting memories.
-This is the only New England state that does not offer ocean shoreline.
+This is the only New England state that does not offer an ocean shoreline.
 However, from Southern Vermont‘s Green Mountains to the rural Northeast Kingdom you will find a myriad of opportunities.
 Browse the Best of Vermont at VTLiving.
-Contact us for information about featuring your business in on the web in New England Living Magazine.
+Contact us for information about featuring your business on the web in New England Living Magazine.

 VT Lodging | VT Dining | VT Attractions

 VT Real Estate | VT Events | VT Products

 Vermont is a popular four-season travel destination – the early spring, referred to as “Mud Season” by locals is the quietest time of the year but the only time of the year to witness the “boiling of maple sap into sweet Vermont maple syrup”.
-Vermont offers miles of hiking trails, golf courses, fishing and mountain climbing.
-The fall foliage season is the busiest of all with many of the states better lodging establishments sold out in advance.
-Vermont Fall Foliage begins in late September and winds down late October.
-The winter season brings snow, snowmobiling enthusiasts, skiers and snowboarders.
+Vermont offers miles of hiking trails, golf courses, fishing, and mountain climbing.
+The fall foliage season is the busiest of all with many of the state’s better lodging establishments sold out in advance.
+Vermont Fall Foliage begins in late September and winds down in late October.
+The winter season brings snow, snowmobiling enthusiasts, skiers, and snowboarders.
 The state features more than a dozen great ski areas including; Mt.
 Snow, Stratton, Bromley, Killington, Stowe Mountain Resort, Mad River Glen, and others.

 Brief History of Vermont – The “Green Mountain State”